billdavisjr/wbd_fsd_project3/README.md

 $ heroku ps:scale web=1

-- Set up the environment variables in GitHub https://www.gitpod.io/docs/environment-variables/
+- Set up the environment variables in GitPod https://www.gitpod.io/docs/environment-variables/

+    IP = 0.0.0.0
+    PORT = 5001
+    QS_MONGO_URI=  (the address for your Mongo database screated earlier

+    << add how to get the path to the Mongo database >>

 - Set up environment variables in Heroku (or your own environment if not)
     - IP=0.0.0.0. (may be provided by web/app server)
     - PORT=5001   (may be provided by web/app server)
-    - MONGO_URI
+    - QS_MONGO_URI

-    MONGO_URI is the connection string to your database; get that from MongoDB.

-    These IP addresess are set up in the Heroku web app for a particular app under Settings in the "Config Vars" section. s
+These IP addresess are set up in the Heroku web app for a particular app under Settings in the "Config Vars" section.
-- Create the database in MongoDB (Atlas)

-    - Database name: 'quotations_space'
-        - Tables / Documents:
-            - quotations
-                - _id  (autoamtically created by MongoDB)
-                - quotation_text (string)
-                - person (string)
-                - source (string)
-                - category_name (string)
-                - date_said (string)
-                - is_favorite
-                - stars_rating

-            - categories
-                - _id
-                - category_name (string)

-Enter a few of your favorite quotes.

 ## Starting up the Project